google/wuffs/doc/glossary.md

 A type that depends on another value.
 For example, a variable `n`'s type might be "the length of `s`", for some other [slice](/doc/note/slices-arrays-and-tables.md)-typed variable `s`.
-Dependent types are *a* way to implement [bounds checking](/doc/note/bounds-checking.md), but they're not the only way.
-Wuffs does not use them.
+Dependent types are *a* way to implement compile-time [bounds checking](/doc/note/bounds-checking.md), but they're not the only way, and there's more to programming languages than their type systems.
+Wuffs does not use dependent types.

 #### Effect